 Bluegills absolutely love the Valsesiana, or in my case, the Sakasa Kebari flies.
 As one of the photos on the Sakasa Kebari page shows, you have to be fast or the bluegills will take more than one of your flies before you realize you have a fish on!

 I did get some horrendous tangles, so casting definitely takes practice, but the four flies together were much more effective than a single fly or even a pair of flies.
 I couldn't wait to try pesca mosca Valsesiana on a trout stream!

 The second attempt was pretty much a replay of the first.
 Warm water fishing although this time from a boat rather than a canoe.
 I caught a lot of bluegills (including another one that had two of my flies in it's mouth).
 Also caught a smallmouth, a largemouth and a crappie.
 Not a bad day, all in all.

 The third attempt was on a trout stream, this time with a longer, heavier horsehair line tied as they are in Valsesia.
 The good news is that in the first 50 yards after wetting a line, I had missed two strikes, one from a nice fish that came all the way out of the water trying to get my bouncing top dropper; and I hooked a really very nice fish that finally came undone as I was just starting to think "now how am I going to net this guy?"

 The bad news is that for both the showy missed strike and the fish that was lost, my line flew up into the treetops and I ended up losing all four flies - both times!
 In the first 50 yards of stream I had already lost all my flies that hadn't gotten chewed to tatters from the previous day's bluegills.
 I've never lost so many flies in one day in my life.
-(So, if you're going to try pesca mosca Valsesiana on tree-lined eastern streams stock up on flies!
+So stock up on flies if you're going to try pesca mosca Valsesiana on tree-lined eastern streams!